-What age is a good starting point for ballet?
+What age is a good age to start ballet?

 The Preparatory Dance Program offers creative movement classes to children ages 4 and up.
-Ballet 1 (for students 7 – 9 years of age) is offered once and/or twice a week to the young dancer who is mature enough to understand the structure and demands of a ballet class.
+For the young dancer who is mature enough to understand the structure and demands of a ballet class, Ballet 1 (for students 7 to 9 years of age) is offered once and/or twice a week

 When do you start pointe work?